-I love to bake and also very conscientious to choose quality ingredients and to know how they'll effect blood sugar.
-I'm excited to learn about how amazing almond flour is as a healthier flour option for baking.
+I love to bake and I'm also very conscientious in choosing quality ingredients, to better predict how they'll effect blood sugar.
+I've been excited to learn how amazing almond flour is, as a healthier flour option for baking.

 Like the flour choice, I often swap out some ingredients in recipes with healthier options like the oils, sugar, and choose organic real food ingredients when available (Get my Pumpkin Banana Bread Recipe below).

 Let's explore the many health benefits of almond flour and it's ability to improve insulin function and why it's a better alternative than other processed flours